ktravers/ktravers.github.io/_posts/2018-03-14-pattern-matching.md

 &#42; I realize these examples are somewhat contrived, but bear with me.
 They're for illustrative purposes, not code review.

 There's a lot of things that make this function pretty hard to grok in one glance.
-First off, there's Javascript's punctuation-heavy syntax, which can be a little rough on the eyes if you've been away from it for a little while.
+First off, there's JavaScript's punctuation-heavy syntax, which can be a little rough on the eyes if you've been away from it for a little while.
 All the nested conditionals add complexity, too, as well as mental overload.
 Then additionally, we're also doing some nil checking (via `length`) and throwing in some string sanitation for good measure.
 All-in-all, not super readable.

 #### Ruby Example